plavez/datascientest_project_main_project/doc/DOCUMENTATION.md

 You should see:

-Application resources myapp1, myapp2, root
+- Application resources: root, myapp1, myapp2

-Corresponding pods in namespaces app1, app2, etc.
+- corresponding pods running in namespaces app1, app2, etc.

-In Argo CD UI
+Argo CD UI

-Log in to Argo CD UI (dev and prod)
+Log in to the Argo CD UI (dev and prod clusters).

-You should see tiles:
+You should see the following applications:

-root
+- root

-myapp1
+- myapp1

-myapp2
+- myapp2

-All of them should be in state Healthy and Synced.
+All applications should be in the Healthy and Synced state.

 ---

 ## Destroying the Environment

-1. Destroy Only Applications and Argo CD
+### 1. Destroy Only Applications and Argo CD
 **From main project directory:**

 ```